Frontier AI Lab for Fraud Prevention

 Liveness and Core Models

-Multi-modal defenses that distinguish real users and physical IDs from spoofs and deepfakes using spatial, temporal, and device-aware signals with continual hard‑negative training.
+Multi-modal defenses that distinguish real users and physical documents from presentation attacks and deepfakes using spatial, temporal, and device-aware signals with continual hard‑negative training.

 3rd Party Validation